Atomicbunny/7k00_16s/README.md

 *crystal waters and ions present in the 16s subunit from original 7k00 pdb were retained.

-1: Using same base 7k00 pdb file obtained from rcsb website.

-2: Charmm-GUI used to select relevant chains to isolate 16s subunit.
+1: 7k0016s2.namd.pdb is simply a renamed version of pdbreaderedit1.pdb, this was used in the generation of the following pdb files

-3: Solvate 16s subunit in water box with Na+ and Cl- ions at 0.01 mol/L to neutralize charge.
+2: Solvate 16s subunit in water box with Na+ and Cl- ions at 0.01 mol/L to neutralize charge.
 Keep unsolvated file on hand. (we will use this file as a reference but not as our final water box, this is due to errors using autoionize that remained unresolved through testing)

-4: remove crystal waters from solvated pdb and run center_prot_origin.tcl to center the waters around the origin.
+3: remove crystal waters from solvated pdb and run center_prot_origin.tcl to center the waters around the origin.

-5: run gen_tmaomt.sh to produce two files, one containing a list of all water coordinates and one containing a list of numbers psueodrandomly generated to denote which lines of water coordinates are to be used.
+4: run gen_tmaomt.sh to produce two files, one containing a list of all water coordinates (tmao1.dat)  and one containing a list of numbers psueodrandomly generated to denote which lines of water coordinates are to be used (tmao2.dat).

-6: manually make changes to file with water coordinates, use regex and find to replace all entries /d- with /d - to resolve unspaced elements, also remove all instances of 1.00 whole word to remove fourth columns.
+5: manually make changes to file with water coordinates (tmao1.dat) , use regex and find to replace all entries /d- with /d - to resolve unspaced elements, also remove all instances of 1.00 whole word to remove fourth columns.

-7: run gen_tmaomt2.sh, this will create a bash script tmao4.sh that can be run by entering ./tmao4.sh > tmao.pdb, this will create tmao.pdb
+6: run gen_tmaomt2.sh, this will create a bash script tmao4.sh that can be run by entering ./tmao4.sh > tmao.pdb, this will create tmao.pdb

-8: manually realign all entries past residue 1000 of tmao.pdb to eliminate column alignment errors.
+7: manually realign all entries past residue 1000 of tmao.pdb to eliminate column alignment errors.

-9: run setup_with_tmaomt using the unsolvated pdb file, this will generate a pdb with the subunit surrounded by TMAO
+8: run setup_with_tmaomt using the unsolvated pdb file, this will generate a pdb with the 16s subunit surrounded by TMAO

-10: run solvated_with_tmao to resolvate the system.
+9: run solvate_with_tmaomt2 to resolvate the system.
+This will create files that will be used in simulation.

-11: repeat twice more to create 3 separate random TMAO coordinate sets
+10: repeat twice more to create 3 separate random TMAO coordinate sets

 11: run minimization/equilibration step